Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-administration/README.md

-# Azure Key Vault Administration client library for Java
+# Azure Key Vault Administration library for Java

 ## Getting started
 ### Adding the package to your project